 - Garnish with toppings of your choice.
 I recommend fruits such as blueberries or mixed berries (optional but highly recommended).

 - Once you have added in your flour to the pancake batter, make sure you do not over-mix it or it may become stodgy.

 - Do not over-heat your milk to ensure it does not cook the batter.

-- Can replace sugar with zero calories sweetener such as erythritol or monkfruit.
+- Can replace sugar with zero-calorie sweetener such as erythritol or monk fruit.